Voice TV

-Voice TV is a Thai television channel, notable for its liberal and pro-Thaksin stance and political-centric analysis.
+Voice TV is a Thai television channel, notable for its liberal (Except for one news program hosted by Nattakorn Devakula) and pro-Thaksin stance and political-centric analysis.
 It is broadcast via digital terrestrial television (from 2014 until 2019), satellite, cable (as Video To Home 2), and web streaming.
 It was founded and currently owned by former Prime Minister Thaksin Shinawatra's son, Panthongtae ("Oak"), through Voice TV Co., Ltd. (formerly How Come Entertainment Co., Ltd.).